GenoML/old_genoml_site/docs/roadmap.md

 4. Generally making the pipeline and docs more user friendly.
 5. Additional feature extraction and variant pre-filtering methods.

-## Fall /  winter 2019 (GenoMLv3)
+## Summer / fall 2019 (GenoMLv3)
 This is when the exciting stuff really starts happening.

-Everybody contributing to GenoML is really excited about the potential applications of federated learning and meta-learning methods in genomics.
+Everybody contributing to GenoML is really excited about the potential applications of **federated-learning (fed-ML)** and **meta-learning (meta-ML)** methods in genomics.

 Particularly in light of recent privacy legislation changes, it would be great to be able to learn across multiple data silos.
+We will use meta-ML to do algorithm competition and selection across data silos.
+We will use fed-ML for centralized training/tuning based on aggregate summary statistics from private data silos.

-GenoMLv3 will include federated learning similar to what is outlined [here](https://arxiv.org/pdf/1902.01046.pdf).
+GenoMLv3 will include fed-ML similar to what is outlined [here](https://arxiv.org/pdf/1902.01046.pdf).

 Its alot of work, but we think it will be worth it.